dcmartin/motion-ai/docs/QUICKSTART.md

 ## Step 6: Install Motion Ã👁

 ### A: Copy repository
-Clone the repository and copy into the Home Assistant directory, for example:
+Clone the repository and copy into the Home Assistant installation directory, for example:

 ```
 git clone http://github.com/dcmartin/motion-ai /tmp/motion-ai